 Reports do not comment in any detail on the Boarding Schools: National Minimum Standards (NMS) but will state clearly any which are deemed not to have been met.
 Schools, and indeed Ofsted, consider the NMS to be a minimum requirement which schools should aim to exceed considerably.

-The Ofsted report grades boarding in four categories:
+The Ofsted report grades both education and boarding in four categories:

-Prospective parents and boarders who are considering a state boarding school or an independent school inspected by Ofsted should read the school’s most recent Ofsted boarding report, available at
+Prospective parents and boarders who are considering a state boarding school or an independent school inspected by Ofsted should read the school’s most recent reports, available at

-Education and boarding reports are normally listed under separate registration numbers.
-To focus on the boarding element, click on ‘Children’s Social Care’ and then check the box ‘Residential and boarding’.
+Education and boarding reports are usually listed under separate registration numbers.
+To focus on the boarding element, click on ‘Children’s Social Care’ and then check the box entitled ‘Residential and boarding’.
+The education report can normally be found simply by searching under the name of the school.

 Working together to safeguard children (WTTSC) (2018)